telerik/maui-docs/controls/sidedrawer/getting-started.md

 ## Prerequisites

-Before adding the TemplatedPicker, you need to&mdash;
+Before adding the TemplatedPicker, you need to:

 1. [Set up your .NET MAUI application]({%slug maui-getting-started %}#set-up-your-net-maui-application).